nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 </li>
 ```

-You can use destructuring for the item variable similar to destructuring function arguments:
+You can use destructuring for the item variable, similar to destructuring function arguments:

 ```
 <li :for="{ lang, text } in items">